Joyce Brothers: Family and personal relationships

-Joyce Diane Bauer was born to Morris K. Bauer and Estelle Rapport, who were attorneys sharing a law practice.
+Joyce Brothers was born to Jewish attorneys Morris K. Bauer and Estelle Rapport, who shared a law practice.
 She grew up in Far Rockaway, Queens, New York.
-She had a sister named Elaine Goldsmith, with whom she was close.
-Joyce described that, while she was growing up, her father treated her like the son, even having decided to name her "Joseph" instead of Joyce before she was born.
-As a result, she grew up in an environment in which her status as a female made no difference in the family's expectations of high academic excellence for all their children.
+She had a sister named Elaine Goldsmith, to whom she was close.
+Joyce described that, while she was growing up, her father treated her like a son.
+He even decided to name her "Joseph" instead of Joyce before she was born.
+As a result, she grew up in an environment in which her gender made no difference in the family's expectations of high academic performance.
 Consequently, she was often described as being a studious person, thriving on "hard work and academic achievement".

-In 1949, she married Milton Brothers, who later went on to become an internist.
+In 1949, she married Milton Brothers, who later became an internist.
 In 1989, Brothers lost her husband to bladder cancer.
 Following the death of her husband, Brothers fell into a state of depression for a year and contemplated suicide; however, she used her work to achieve inner peace and recover.
 Brothers and her husband had a daughter, four grandchildren and two great-grandchildren.